Faculty Research Fellowships

 - The intellectual significance of the research project within the disciplinary or interdisciplinary arenas that are most definitive.

-- The clarity of conceptual framing and the significance of the project in the applicant’s own scholarly and career trajectory.
+- The clarity of conceptual framing, methods, and the significance of the project in the applicant’s own scholarly trajectory.

 - The feasibility of the proposed timeline for the project, including specific goals for the fellowship semester and plans for project completion/submission/publication/exhibit/performance.

 - In addition, the committee will consider the history of past scholarly leaves, including sabbaticals over the past six years, as well as the applicant’s contributions to leadership and service at the department, school, and/or university level over the past five years.

 Applicants in the 2024–2025 cycle will be notified by December 15, 2023.